 All monies received within teams from whatever source must be recorded and supported with appropriate documentation.
-All cash amounts received together with the supporting documentation must be paid in full to the cashier in the Finance Team on a daily basis.
+All cash amounts received together with the supporting documentation must recorded and notified to the cashier in the Finance Team on a daily basis and held securely.
+The cashier will make arrangements to collect cash balances on a regular basis.